CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Ruined buildings consist of empty stone shells with walls ranging from 5 to 8 feet high.
 Their roofs have long vanished, leaving behind piles of debris within the walls.
 The debris makes movement challenging, as per "Difficult Terrain" rules in the rulebook.

 Intact buildings are deteriorated, makeshift stone cottages that remain standing.
-Their wooden doors are swollen, requiring a successful DC 10 Lift Skill check to fogrekine open.
+Their wooden doors are swollen, requiring a successful CL 2 Lift Skill check to fogrekine open.
 These buildings feature narrow windows covered by wooden shutters containing 6-inch wide arrow slits, providing three-quarters cover to creatures on one side against attacks from the other side (as per "Cover" in the rulebook).
 Dusty furnishings, such as simple wooden chairs and tables, are present in most intact buildings.

 **Trees and Brush.** Trees reach an average height of 30 to 40 feet and offer cover.
 Brush consists of large bushes that create difficult terrain.